 It is because of this fact that I believe Trail and Mountain Running as a sport is really starting to hit a sweet spot at the moment.
-5 years ago we were very limited in terms of shoe options, as well as kit and accessories options.
-As the sport has grown and as more and more events are filling up the calendar companies are really putting their R&D budgets to work to ensure they stay ahead of the curve.
+5 years ago we were very limited in terms of shoe options, as well as kit and accessories options but as the sport has grown and as more and more events are filling up the calender companies are really putting their R&D budgets to work to ensure they stay ahead of the curve.
 (Sometimes they go a little too far ahead like these particular what-ya-ma-call-its??? but hey let’s not blame them for wanting to push the envelope).
 This also means that existing models are being revamped often, as technology improves and companies receive constructive feedback from their pro athletes and customers.
 What this means for us as trail runners is that we are no longer scraping the bottom of the barrel to find good quality products to feed our hunger for the dirt.
 Companies like Puma that were solely a lifestyle, road, track and field brand have started developing competitive ‘trail-specific’ shoes that are really going to shake a few tree’s once word gets out how good they actually are.

 Which brings me back to this review, the cool cats at Puma South Africa very generously sent me a pair of the FAAS 300 v2 TR in the recently launched ‘NightCat Camo’ edition and straight out the box these shoes were made to impress.
 (For our review on the ladies FAAS 300 TR version 1 click here.)
 Looks wise they are stunning, as you can see from the images they really are a very photogenic shoe with the “360 degrees of camo-inspired reflectivity which makes you visible in the dark” (hence the name ‘NightCat’).
 Let’s face it, running is way better when your kit looks cool whether it’s in the day time or at night

-The outsole features a high abrasion resistant rubber in high wear areas which gives the outsole added durability, all that means is that they have put a material that lasts longer on the parts of the shoe that usually wears down the fastest.
-Trail shoes take a pounding on sharp rocks, loose gravel, and running through mud so added durability is always a plus in my book.
+The outsole features a high abrasion resistant rubber in high wear areas which gives the outsole added durability, all that means is that they have put a material that lasts longer on the parts of the shoe that usually wears down first.
+Trail shoes take a pounding on sharp rocks, loose gravel, running through mud so added durability is always a plus in my book.
 This is also one of the key features that makes this shoe a great trail to tar shoe, not all of us live in the Alps or at the Western States trail head so some tar running is usually needed to get to the trail.
 These shoes are great for that, one of my favourite features of this shoe is that they are just as comfortable on the road as they are on the trail.

 The midsole, as with all the other FAAS models, Puma has gone with their FAAS Foam which is a lightweight one-piece blend of foam and rubber and it really is light and it really is comfortable, oh and it really is fast!
 This shoe is light, in fact they are just over 230g for a pair of size 8’s which by our standards is very pleasantly light.
 Again the comfort of the midsole and the lighter weight make it a great tar to trail shoe.
-Not everyone has the finances to buy a pair of shoes for every kind of terrain so if you are looking for a shoe that isn’t a “jack of all trade’s and master of none” but actually performs when you need it to this is definitely one of the best shoes out there.
+Not everyone has the finances to buy a pair of shoes for every kind of terrain so if you are looking for a shoe that isn’t a “jack of all trade’s and master of non” but actually performs when you need it to this is definitely one of the best shoes out there.
 The FAAS Foam takes the impact of the tar as well as protecting the foot from sharp rocks on the trail.
 There is no rock plate but I found that it really isn’t necessary as the midsole provides adequate protection, this also keeps the shoe very flexible and allows for a fast roll off on the toe, as you can see from the image below.

 The Upper of the shoe has been designed really well, it features minimal ‘no-sew’ overlays which provide great support to the foot.
 On the trail the more support you get the better.
 The ‘no-sew’ overlays also mean less abrasion on the foot inside the shoe, this helps to prevent blisters very well.
 The shoe breathes and displaces water incredibly well, having water sloshing around in the shoe after running through a river or a stream is not fun at all, thanks to what Puma calls it’s “Air Mesh Upper” water is able to escape fairly quickly and your foot can breathe better on those hot summer days.
 One of the fun features that I have begun to appreciate is a small ‘pocket’ at the top of the tongue that you can fold the laces into, I hate having laces flapping around while I run so this was a great feature, plus it keeps the shoe looking super fast and sleek which my OCD enjoys thoroughly.